1-11 of 11

 Paper Number: ARMA-2021-2120

-... a threat to life, infrastructure and the environment.
+...
+ABSTRACT: Earthquakes are unpredictable natural phenomena that pose a threat to life, infrastructure and the environment.
 Related studies have revealed that some of the earthquakes are mining induced as confirmed by research done in deep gold mines in South Africa.
-The 2017 Botswana Geoscience Institute (BGI) report warned the country about the risk of earthquakes...
+The 2017 Botswana Geoscience...

 Proceedings Papers